-While I love art, design and illustration I often wonder, if I were to re-play my life would I have chosen it as a career?
+While I love art, design and illustration I often wonder; if I were to re-play my life would I have chosen it as a career?
 It's probably too late to trade up this profession so I shouldn't have regrets.
-I've been doing it a while and can't bare to give up the 20,000 or so hours I've invested in my pursuit of art and design.
-I suspect that inheriting my dad's INTJ traits while having an artistically minded mum encouraging my creative side would always lead me to where I am now?
+I've been doing it a while and couldn't bare to give up the 20,000 or so hours I've invested in my pursuit of art and design.
+I suspect that inheriting my dad's traits (a fellow INTJ) while having an artistically minded mum encouraging my creative side would always lead me to where I am now?

 I can't feel guilty for my time spent on art.
 And I'm sure I would engage in it even as a hobby, if not my career.
 To think of an idea and to then bring it into reality through one's creative endeavours is an amazing thing and a worthwhile goal.
 No matter your 'type', if you're making or improving something, even through analysis and carefully considered critique then you're on the right track.
 I would argue, to bring beauty into existence is one of humanities' most important contributions to the universe.
 What do you think?
 Are you contributing?

 You can get bright and shiny colours with all of those.
 Although for deep, solid colour I'd choose to go with acrylic paint.
 Markers can look a little watery and pencil can sometimes look grainy, depending on the type of pencils and paper you use.
 Paint definitely takes the most practice.
 With paint it's more a case of working with larger brushes and areas before focusing on and refining details.
 Where as markers are more consistent, whereby you'd more likely finish a smaller area of the artwork at a time before moving on to the next area.
 Perhaps I'll create some basic tutorials on these if there's enough interest :)